Get outdoors

 Visit Holmebrook Valley Park for plenty of outdoor space and views over Chesterfield.
 Enjoy a moment of peace by the lake.
 Explore the many paths by foot, bike or horse.
 And encourage the kids to use up their energy at one of the many play areas.
 You can also enjoy homemade food in the cafe from Tuesday to Sunday.

-Linacre Waters
+Linacre Reservoirs

-Next door to Holmebrook Valley Park, Linacre Waters is another example of the many family-friendly, green spaces in and around Chesterfield.
+Next door to Holmebrook Valley Park, Linacre Reservoirs is another example of the many family-friendly, green spaces in and around Chesterfield.
 Built between 1855 and 1904, the three reservoirs hold more than 240 million gallons of water.
 You will feel peaceful in the surrounding beautiful fields and woods.

 Poolsbrook Country Park